Conrad Richter: Early life

 Conrad Michael Richter was born in 1890 in Pine Grove, Pennsylvania, near Pottsville, to John Absalom Richter, a Lutheran minister, and Charlotte Esther (née Henry) Richter.
 Coming from a long line of Pennsylvania Dutch ancestors, his grandfather, uncle and great-uncle were also Lutheran ministers, and descended from German colonial immigrants.
 As a child, Richter lived with his family in several small central Pennsylvania mining towns, where he encountered descendants of pioneers of the eighteenth and nineteenth centuries who shared family stories.
 These inspired him later to write historical fiction set in changing American frontiers.
-Attending local public schools, Richter finished his formal education when he graduated high school at age fifteen.
+Attending local public schools, Richter finished his formal education when he graduated from high school at age fifteen.

 Early career, marriage and move to New Mexico

-At the age of 19, Richter started working as an editor of a local weekly newspaper, the Patton, Pennsylvania Courier.
+At the age of 19, Richter started working as an editor of a local weekly newspaper, the Patton, Pennsylvania, Courier.
 In 1911 Richter relocated to Cleveland, Ohio, and worked as the private secretary to a wealthy manufacturing family.
 Richter married Harvena Maria Achenbach in 1915.
 They had their only child, Harvena Richter, in 1917.
 Richter worked subsequently for a small publishing company, initiated a juvenile magazine, and started writing short stories.
 During the 1930s, he also performed two brief stints as a screenwriter for Metro-Goldwyn-Mayer Studios in Hollywood, California.

 Richter continued writing and trying to sell short stories.
 In 1913, a young Conrad Richter sent manuscripts to literary editor Frederic Taber Cooper.
-Responding to Richter’s letter, Cooper writes that he does not give “gratuitous opinions on manuscripts, either to friends or strangers ...
+Responding to Richter's letter, Cooper writes that he does not give “gratuitous opinions on manuscripts, either to friends or strangers ...
 I suspect that your main difficulty is that, in straining after originality, you fail to make your stories ring true.
 Try to be simpler.”
 His short story "Brothers of No Kin," published in Forum magazine in 1914, was included in the "Roll of Honor for 1914" of American stories by Edward J. O'Brien, editor of the Best Short Stories of 1915.
 O'Brien wrote in his "Introduction" that Richter's story was the best of all those published in 1914; the editor was explicitly concerned with the development of an "American literature" and considered Richter as integral to this.
 This short story was re-issued as the title story of a posthumous collection published in 1973.

 In 1928 Richter relocated to Albuquerque, New Mexico, for the sake of his wife's health.
 During this period, he also collected much material from which he created short stories about the Southwest frontier days.
 By 1933, Richter and his wife had returned to live in his hometown of Pine Grove, Pennsylvania.
 They subsequently alternated between Pine Grove, Albuquerque, and Florida.